 Good condition.
 Scratches and wear throughout.

-Vintage dresser by Brown-Saltman designed by Van Keppel-Green has a silhouette that is quintessential mid century modern.
-Dual doors, each with dual panels, are double hinged and open to reveal eight large drawers.
-A protective glass top and a rectangular mirror top the dresser.
+Vintage chest by Brown-Saltman designed by Van Keppel-Green has a silhouette that is quintessential mid century modern.
+Five wide, unembellished drawers fit neatly within the frame.
 A bracket style base elevates the chest.

 Matching pieces available, sold separately.